Skip to main content

 Smith Faculty

-Dr. Topaloglu is an Associate Professor and RBC Fellow of Finance at Smith School of Business.
+Selim Topaloglu is an Associate Professor and RBC Fellow of Finance at Smith School of Business.
 He holds a Ph.D. in Finance from Arizona State University, an M.A. in Finance from the Wharton School at the University of Pennsylvania, and a B.S. in Management from Bilkent University in Ankara, Turkey.
+Prior to joining Smith, he visited Purdue University.
+Dr. Topaloglu’s research interests include trading behavior of individuals and institutions, initial public offerings, and analyst behavior.
+His research has been published in the Journal of Finance, the Journal of Financial Economics, and the Review of Financial Studies.

-One of the architects of Smith School of Business’ innovative MBA for Science and Technology - Canada's first specialized MBA - Mr. Anger is an authority on business curriculum development.
-He teaches Finance and Accounting on the Executive MBA program and plays a leading role in project advising for the Executive MBA participants, whilst integrating financial considerations into the curriculum.
+One of the architects of Smith School of Business' innovative MBA for Science and Technology — Canada's first specialized MBA — Mr. Anger is an authority on business curriculum development.

 Ning Zhang is an associate professor of accounting and Commerce 1983 Distinguished Faculty Fellow in accounting at Smith School of Business, Queen’s University in Canada.
 He earned his PhD in business administration from Duke University in North Carolina and his master’s degree in economics from the State University of New York at Binghamton.